MEET THE TEAM

 Connor obtained his MBiol in Molecular Cell Biology from the University of York in 2017, during which time he worked for a year at GlaxoSmithKline, establishing liquid chromatography-mass spectrometry methods and analyses.
 He then joined Queen’s University Belfast in 2017 to complete a PhD in metabolic changes associated with age-related macular degeneration.
 Connor joined the Kerr group in 2021 as a Research Technician, where his work focuses on developing LC-MS techniques to examine metabolic-based therapy resistance mechanisms in cancer.

 Debbie obtained her BSc in Biomedical Science and MSc in Cancer Medicine from Queen’s University Belfast.
-She is now a first year PhD student (DfE funded) and her project focuses on elucidating the stage-specific metabolic programs that drive 5FU resistance in colorectal cancer, hoping to uncover imposed vulnerabilities that can be leveraged to improve 5FU response.
+Her PhD project focuses on elucidating the stage-specific metabolic programs that drive 5FU resistance in colorectal cancer, hoping to uncover imposed vulnerabilities that can be leveraged to improve 5FU response.